rewiringamerica/buildstockbatch/docs/installation.rst

     * **Option 2**: Terraform

+      * Follow the :ref:`per-user-gcp` instructions below to install BuildStockBatch and the Google Cloud CLI.
       * Install `Terraform`_
-      * From the buildstockbatch/gcp/ directory, run the following with your chosen GCP project and region.
+      * From the buildstockbatch/gcp/ directory, run the following with your chosen GCP project and region (e.g. "us-central1").
 You can optionally specify the names of the storage bucket and artifact registery repository.
 See `main.tf` for more details.

         ::